Mitigating risk and enhancing safety

 CPhA submitted a brief in response to the issues outlined in the Task Force’s discussion paper ‘Toward the Legalization, Regulation and Restriction of Access to Marijuana’.
 The submission outlines CPhA’s priorities and recommendations for the legalization and regulation of marijuana, informed by research and consultation.

-Other Activities and Statements
+Recent Activities and Statements

 CPhA disappointed medical cannabis regime does not enhance patient safety